 - Which consequence do I want to create, and which fit with the firm’s strategy?

 - Will certain stakeholders be especially harmed?
 Will they feel negatively toward the firm or seek to hurt the firm?

 - Are there any natural alliances among key stakeholders that can be developed?

 The three dimensions of moral theory help capture what is going on, morally speaking, within a given case; however, there will often be tensions between the decision rules — particularly between the desire to create good consequences for core stakeholders and the other two decision rules.
 This is an acute problem in many moral dilemmas in business, especially when managers face significant incentives or pressures (i.e., going out of business) to bend the rules or adopt unsavory practices.
 There is no simple way of resolving these conflicts.
 But no matter how compelling the goal, certain actions or means are always morally suspect (i.e., lying, breaking promises, stealing, violence), while others may never be acceptable (i.e., murder).
 To resolve such conflicts, managers need to consider the justifiability of their choices to the audiences in question and take further steps to avoid rationalizations.

 This post is excerpted from Darden Professors Jared D. Harris, Bidhan L. Parmar and Andrew C. Wicks’ technical note Moral Theory and Frameworks (Darden Business Publishing).
 Please see its companion piece, “Ethical Business Decisions: The Framework,” for critical questions that help managers make better decisions.

-Professor Parmar teaches in the Executive Education program True Leadership: Leading With Meaning, which delves into contemporary research in authentic, personality-driven leadership to help participants tap into their values, move beyond reactive forms of leadership and reignite a sense of purpose.
+Professor Parmar teaches in the Executive Education program Purpose Driven Leadership: Engaging Stakeholders Purpose Driven Leadership: Engaging Stakeholders, which delves into contemporary research in authentic, personality-driven leadership to help participants tap into their values, move beyond reactive forms of leadership and reignite a sense of purpose.